PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 **Ignore the line above, it was total BS 🤣**

 Moving to Svelte was an **extremely simple** process.
-It was literally copying the JSX code, pasting it as is, removing the CSS Modules stuff and adding regular old classes.
+It was literally copying the JSX code, pasting it as is, removing the CSS Modules stuff, and adding regular old classes.

-Because Svelte's state is very close to React's useState, moving it was a matter of copy-pasting all the state related code, and modifying it to be a regular Variable.
+Because Svelte's state is very close to React's useState, moving it was a matter of copy-pasting all the state-related code and modifying it to be a regular Variable.

 So this 👇